FHTechnikum/SS17_t1_mandelbrot/README.md

 The pixelgen program is generating the mandelbrot picture and writes the pixels into a local memory.
 This memory is moved into a global, shared memory.
 The writepic program is reading the pixels from the shared memory and writes them into a ppm P3 picture.

+The whole process is running in a while loop and zooms out of the standard zoom.

+Debug messages appear read and time calculation messages appear in yellow background
 Format input:
 <pre>
 ./writepic